hive-engine/steemsmartcontracts-wiki/Bot-Controller-Contract.md

   * isEnabled = is the account currently turned on for market maker activity?
   * markets = the number of markets configured for this account
   * enabledMarkets = the number of configured markets that are currently enabled for this account
-  * timeLimitBlocks = for basic service accounts, indicates the number of sidechain blocks remaining before the account will go into cooldown
+  * timeLimit = for basic service accounts, indicates the number of milliseconds remaining before the account will go into cooldown
+  * lastTickTimestamp = date & time when the account was last ticked (i.e. at which the market maker bot updated order status for current market conditions), in Unix epoch milliseconds
   * lastTickBlock = the last sidechain block at which the account was ticked (i.e. at which the market maker bot updated order status for current market conditions)
   * creationTimestamp = date & time the account was registered, in Unix epoch milliseconds
   * creationBlock = the sidechain block at which the account was registered